-Style: The student must write the thesis according to the guidelines in the current Graduate College Style Manual, available from the Graduate College or at: http://gradcollege.okstate.edu/student/thesis/default.html.
+Style: The student must write the thesis according to the guidelines in the current Graduate College Style Manual.
+See http://gradcollege.okstate.edu/tdg

 In addition, students should follow the guidelines of the Publication Manual of the American Psychological Association.